triggermesh/docs/docs/guides/cd.md

 # Continuous Deployment of your Functions

-To continously deploy your functions on TriggerMesh you can register a source code repository which contains your function code and a manifest (`serverless.yaml`).

-The **_Repositories_** section in the console contains a view to register any repository, from previously linked accounts, for continuous deployment.
+The Triggermesh console provides an interface called [Repositories.](https://cloud.triggermesh.io/function-triggers) Here the user is able to select a codebase, from a linked repository provider, to be continuously deployed.
+This codebase **must** contain a deployment manifest[^1] .

 ## Register the repository

-**Begin by forking the [sample repository](https://github.com/sebgoa/tmserverless) which contains a function and an example `serverless.yaml` manifest.**
+###### The following example uses this [sample repository.](https://github.com/sebgoa/tmserverless) To follow along begin by forking the example to your repository provider.

-Select the _Repositories_ section from the Navigation menu and then _CREATE NEW_
+1. Select the _Repositories_ section from the Navigation menu and then _CREATE NEW_

 ![](../images/tmRepoView.png)

-Select a source control provider.
-Upon submission of this form you will be asked to authenticate with the providor chosen in the previous step.
+2. Select a source control provider.
+Upon submission of this form you will be asked to authenticate with the chosen provider.

 ![](../images/reopwiz1.png)

-After authentication, Select the  [sample repository](https://github.com/sebgoa/tmserverless) that was forked in the beginning from the drop down list.
+3. Select the  [sample repository](https://github.com/sebgoa/tmserverless) from the drop down list.

 ![](../images/repowiz2.png)

-Here you can specify the location of the `serverless.yaml` manifest as well as select specific _Branch_ and _Tag_ name's from the repository.
-For this example we can
+4. Here you can specify the location of the `serverless.yaml` manifest as well as select specific _Branch_ and _Tag_ name's from the repository.

 ![](../images/repowiz3.png)

-Once registration is complete the _Repositories_ view will contain your function project.
-You can disable the registration at any time by selecting the project and clicking on the _Disable Selected_ button.
+5. Once registration is complete the _Repositories_ view will contain your function project.
+You can disable the registration at any time by selecting the project and clicking on the _Trash Can_ icon located next to _REFRESH_

 ![](../images/repowiz4.png)

 ## Viewing The Deployment

-After every sucessful registration of a new repository a _Task_ will be created for it.
+###### After every sucessful registration of a new repository a _Task_ will be created for it.

-Navigate to the _Tasks_ view in the **Actions** section and click on the _Task_ name.
+* Navigate to the _Tasks_ view in the **Actions** section and click on the _Task_ name.

 ![](../images/repotask.png)

-This will display the manifest of the Task.
+* This will display the manifest of the Task.

 ![](../images/tmTaskYamlView.png)

 ## Deploying on Push events

-A Task will execute on each push event to its respective repository.
-You can view the details of theTask in the _Task Runs_ section
+* A _Task_ will execute on each push event to its respective repository.
+You can view the details of the _Task_ in the [_Task Runs_](https://cloud.triggermesh.io/taskruns) section

 ![](../images/tmTaskRuns.png)

-Any push event on the registered repository will trigger a new build described in your `serverless.yaml` manifest.
+* Any push event on the registered repository will trigger a new build described in your `serverless.yaml` manifest.

 ![](../images/repotaskrun.png)

 ## Service creation

-On successfull execution of the build `Task` the service will be available and you will be able to use the function
+* On successfull execution of the _Task_ the service will be available and you will be able to see and use the function by navigating to the [_Services_](https://cloud.triggermesh.io/services) tab.

 ![](../images/serviceview.png)

+[^1]: A sample manifest can be found here -> https://github.com/sebgoa/transform/blob/master/serverless.yaml